shota-horiguchi/website/_news/en/announcement_13.md

 lang: en
 ---

-Released a <a href="https://arxiv.org/abs/2309.01013">preprint</a> on streaming active learning for regression problem.
+Released a <a href="https://arxiv.org/abs/2309.01013">preprint</a> regarding streaming active learning for regression problem.